music-notation-swift/music-notation-core/docs/indexing-methodology.md

 **Open**: If anyone can think of a more efficient way, please let us know.

+**Open**: This seems like it could be useful to make this generic instead of writing very similar code over and over.
+However, I cannot presently think of a convenient way to do that, though I haven't thought too hard about it yet.

 ## Usages
 - Used in `Staff` for the array of `NotesHolder`s.
 - Used in `Measure` for the array of `NoteCollection`s.